fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 Grants are an alternative access control mechanism to a key policy

+* Delegate a subset of permissions to AWS services/other principals so that they can use the CMK on the customer behalfs
 * Programmatically delegate the use of KMS CMKs to other AWS principals - e.g a user in either your account or another account
 * Temporary, granular permissions (encrypt, decrypt, re-encrypt, describekey etc)
 * Grants allow access, not deny